WeWork said to eye debt raise ahead of IPO

 WeWork says that 40% of its tenants are now companies with over 500 employees, which tend to be more stable than start-ups and individual workers.

-"More and more companies are opening in these spaces and there seems to be some value to the flexibility that you get with co-working spaces," said Dan Lisser, a senior director at Marcus & Millichap who sources debt and equity financing for commercial real estate.
+"More and more companies are opening in these spaces and there seems to be some value to the flexibility that you get with co-working spaces," said Lisser.

 But the model has not been tested in a down market, he said, where rental income could potentially drop, but the company may still be obligated to pay the lease.